Get Slimmer Contours with Surgical Fat Reduction in St. Louis

-When performed on the appropriate candidate, liposuction is a powerful body-contouring procedure.
-Potential patients should always remember that this strategy is not an alternative to diet, exercise, or weight-loss surgery.
+Over the years, plastic surgeons have introduced many variations on the long-established practice of surgical fat removal.
+Tumescent liposuction has a long history of effectiveness, and it can be adapted to suit a range of individual patient preferences.
+When performed on the appropriate candidate, liposuction is a powerful body-contouring procedure—but patients should always remember that it is not an alternative to diet, exercise or weight-loss surgery.
 The best candidates have discrete areas of excess fatty tissue surrounded by areas of good skin tone.

 Click here to view a video on liposuction.

 Anesthesia: Liposuction can be performed with the patient under local anesthesia in the office or under general anesthesia in the operating room.

 Length of procedure: 1 to 5 hours, depending on the location and volume of fat to be removed.

 Estimated recovery time: You can return to work after 2 to 14 days, depending on the volume of fat removed.
 You should avoid vigorous activities for 1 to 3 weeks.
 Visible bruising or swelling should clear up within 7 to 10 days.
 To learn how to prepare for tumescent liposuction and what to expect afterward, click here to download our patient instructions for liposuction.

 Side effects: Common side effects include bruising, swelling, tiny well-hidden scars, and some numbness and itching in the treated areas.
 Click here to download a detailed consent form from the American Society of Plastic Surgeons that lists the risks and benefits of liposuction.

 To view before-and-after photos of liposuction results, click here.

 Tumescent liposuction, ultrasonic-assisted liposuction, and SMART™ liposuction are excellent complementary pieces that can be combined with several other cosmetic procedures at West County Plastic Surgeons.
 These include: